 - A quorum shall consist of the members present at the Section annual meeting.

 The officers shall consist of a Chairperson, Vice Chairperson/Chairperson-Elect and a Secretary/Treasurer.
 Officers shall be members in good standing in the SIS.

 Section 2.
 Duties of Officers

-It shall be the duty of the Chairperson to: coordinate all business and projects of the Section through the Executive Committee of this SIS; appoint members to the committees of the Section; prepare a column for each issue of the SIS newsletter; act as a liaison to the AALL Executive Board through the SIS Council (composed of all SIS Chairpersons); and prepare required reports for and correspondence with the AALL Executive Director as appropriate.
+It shall be the duty of the Chairperson to: coordinate all business and projects of the Section through the Executive Committee of this SIS; appoint members to the committees of the Section; act as a liaison to the AALL Executive Board through the SIS Council (composed of all SIS Chairpersons); oversee scheduling of events at the Annual Meeting; and prepare required reports for and correspondence with the AALL Executive Director as appropriate.

-It shall be the duty of the Vice Chairperson/ Chairperson-Elect to: set up and conduct the business of a Program Committee; solicit and develop program ideas; work with the Executive Committee; and perform any other duties delegated to him/her by the Chairperson.
+It shall be the duty of the Vice Chairperson/Chairperson-Elect to: set up and conduct the business of the Program Committee; solicit and develop program ideas; work with the Executive Committee; and perform any other duties delegated to him/her by the Chairperson.

 Section 3.
 Executive Committee

 There shall be an Executive Committee consisting of the officers named above, the immediate past Chairperson, and two section Members-at-Large.
 The Members-at-Large shall be elected for staggered, two-year terms, and shall perform the duties assigned by the Chairperson.

 - There shall be such standing or special committees as the Executive Committee or the membership of the Section shall create.
 Other groups, such as task forces and working committees, may be established by the Executive Committee as necessary.